joanaz/WTM/README.md

 # Installation instructions
 Our goal is to make it as easy as possible for you to particapte in the workshop.

 You can either bring a laptop, or you may use a loaner Chromebook we provide on site.
-Either way, please install the software you need in advance (either on your laptop, or by preparing a Cloud VM) as described in these instructions.
-The easiest way is to use a Docker image we've provided.
+Either way, please install the software you need in advance (either on your laptop, or, by preparing a Cloud VM) as described in these instructions.

+The easiest way is to use a Docker image we provide.

 <a name="option1"></a>
-### Option 1: Install locally using Docker
+### Option 1: Install locally

 If you are bringing a laptop and want to install everything you need locally, please see these [instructions](markdown/install-local.md) to learn how to install and use the Docker image on your laptop.

 <a name="option2"></a>
-### Option 2: Prepare a Cloud VM and install Docker on it
+### Option 2: Prepare a Cloud VM

-If you are using a loaner Chromebook, or prefer to work in the Cloud, please see these [instructions](markdown/install-cloud.md) to learn how to configure a Cloud-based VM and install our Docker image on it.
+If you are using a loaner Chromebook, or prefer to work in the Cloud, please see these [instructions](markdown/install-cloud.md) to learn how to configure a Cloud-based VM, and how to install and use the Docker image on it.

-The above instructions will also walk you through the mechanics of using the image.
-Please practice in advance, if you have time.

 ### Option 3: Manual install
 If you are an experienced developer and prefer not to use Docker, you may install the libraries you need [manually](markdown/install-manual.md).